No-trust motion threat brings CM to KP Assembly

 “Many lawmakers from the ruling party were disappointed with the chief minister and will certainly vote against him when the no-trust motion is moved against him,” the PPP MPA claimed.

-A parliamentary reporter, who has covered the provincial assembly session for the last 20 years, said that prolonged adjournment of the KP Assembly session indicated that the ruling party wanted to avoid any move against the chief minister, speaker or deputy speaker in the near future.
+A parliamentary reporter, said that prolonged adjournment of the KP Assembly session indicated that the ruling party wanted to avoid any move against the chief minister, speaker or deputy speaker in the near future.

 Comments